...

 Which HMRC Tax Investigation Are You Facing?

-Not all HMRC investigations are the same.
-A random aspect enquiry, a VAT dispute, an employer compliance visit and a COP9 case all need different handling.
-The right strategy depends on what HMRC is asking, how serious the issue is and whether wider corrections may be needed.
+Not all HMRC investigations work the same way.
+A routine aspect enquiry and a COP9 fraud investigation demand completely different strategies.
+The right approach depends on what HMRC is asking, how serious the issue is and whether wider corrections may be needed.

 01